Frequently asked questions

 The restaurant and café will be open year-round with separate entrances from the Prom.
 SGL plans to have the Lido open daily from April to mid-October, and to have the smaller heated section of the pool open at weekends during the winter.
 Should demand be sufficient then the main pool will also be open at weekends during the winter period.

 Will the Lido increase traffic through Grange?

-SGL’s marketing will encourage visitors to travel to the Lido by train on the beautiful Furness Line and enjoy the stunning walk along the promenade to reach the Lido.
-The pool itself has a limited capacity of swimmers it can host at any one time therefore, even on busy summer days, we don’t expect huge traffic spikes.
+SGL’s marketing will encourage visitors to travel to the Lido various means, such as bus or bicycle or by train on the beautiful Furness Line and enjoy the stunning walk along the Promenade to reach the Lido.
+Our transport studies show that the traffic impact will not adversely impact upon the town.

-Will holiday lets be built at the site?
+Will there be holiday lets at the site?